-The uncertainty or unpredictability becomes greater when moving from climatic variables, such as temperature (the key variable for most of the studies mentioned above), to hydrological variables, such as rainfall and runoff, and from the coarse spatial scale of climatic models to the finer spatial scale of hydrological models.
-In parallel, the importance of these hydrological variables is greater when dealing with engineering and management issues, such as design and operation of hydrosystems.
+The uncertainty or unpredictability becomes higher when moving from general climatic variables, such as temperature (which is the key variable for most of the studies mentioned above) to hydrologic variables such as rainfall and runoff, and from the coarse spatial scale of climatic models to the finer spatial scale of hydrologic models.
+In parallel, the importance of these hydrologic variables is higher, when dealing with engineering and management issues such as design and operation of hydrosystems.

 In the last two decades, hydrologists have developed different strategies to deal with climate change (Lettenmaier et al., 1996).
-One of these consists of the so-called downscaling of climatic model results into the area and time scale of interest.
-Another option is the adoption of prescribed climate change scenarios with plausible shifts in the average hydrological regime of the area of interest (e.g. changes 0 to $+4^{\circ}$ C in temperature and 0 to 25% in precipitation; Lettenmaier et al., 1996).
+One of these consists of the so-called downscaling of climatic models' results into the area and timescale of interest.
+Another option is the adoption of prescribed climate change scenarios with plausible shifts in the average hydrologic regime of the area of interest (e.g. changes $0^{\circ}$ C to $+4^{\circ}$ C in temperature and 0% to 25% in precipitation; Lettenmaier et al., 1996).
 The first method suffers from accumulation of uncertainties and errors in the chain of models used, which potentially lead to poor representation of reality.
 For example, in a recent study by Carpenter & Georgakakos (2001) the large-scale climatic model used explains less than 20% of the observed precipitation variance and, even worse, results in significant scale bias (model precipitation even 5-25 times smaller than the actual one depending on the choice of the neighbouring model grid node, as displayed in their Fig. 6).
 The second method lacks quantification of uncertainty.

-Traditionally, however, hydrological and water resources studies have been based on the quantification of the natural uncertainties and the resulting risk in terms of probability.
-The discipline of hydrological statistics (e.g. Chow, 1964; Yevjevich, 1972; Kottegoda, 1980; Hirsch et al., 1993; Stedinger et al., 1993) has been well developed and applied in hydrological engineering studies.
-Hydrological statistics, though, has been based on the implicit assumption of a stable climate.
-The questions arise then: (a) Is hydrological statistics, in its present state, consistent with the assumption of a varying climate? (b) If not, what adaptations are needed to achieve this consistency? and (c) Can hydrological statistics be used to quantify the total uncertainty under a varying climate?
+Traditionally, however, hydrologic and water resources studies have been based on the quantification of the natural uncertainties and the resulting risk in terms of probability.
+The discipline of hydrologic statistics (e.g. Chow, 1964; Yevjevich, 1972; Kottegoda, 1980; Hirsch et al., 1993; Stedinger et al., 1993) has been well developed and applied in hydrologic engineering studies.
+Hydrologic statistics, though, has been based on the implicit assumption of a stable climate.
+The questions arise then: (1) Is hydrologic statistics, in its present state, consistent with the assumption of a varying climate?
+(2) If not, what adaptations are needed to achieve this consistency?
+(3) Can hydrologic statistics be used to quantify the total uncertainty under a varying climate?

-These are the main questions studied herein.
+These are the main questions studied in this paper.
 The usefulness of the answers to these questions from an engineering and management point of view is almost obvious.
 However, one may argue that the climate change cannot be predicted at all with statistical means, based on historical records that are almost free of anthropogenic influences.
-This may be correct if, indeed, the contribution of anthropogenic forcings is high, relative to that of the natural forcings-a statement that is still unproven.
+This may be correct if indeed, the contribution of anthropogenic forcings is high, relative to that of the natural forcings, a statement that is still unproven.
 Even if this is the case, the usefulness of statistical estimators consistent with a naturally varying climate is high for the procedure of detecting climate change.
-Detection of climate change requires demonstration that the observed change is larger than would be expected to occur by natural causes alone, and this is clearly a statistical problem.
+Detection of climate change requires demonstrating that the observed change is larger than would be expected to occur by natural causes alone, and this is clearly a statistical problem.
 In addition, even when working with purely deterministic climatic models, the usefulness of statistics is undeniable in the phase of evaluating the model results.